owenniblock/owenniblock/README.md

 ### musician, geek, poet, father or (full-time) weirdo 8-)

-## it turned out he was all six, but that sort of self awareness
+## it turned out he was all 6, but that sort of awareness

 # only came when he finally accepted his fate.